 “I am an Igbo girl, I can sell anything at all.”

 Nneoma shrugged and kept eating the cake mutely.

-Nneoma snapped a finger at her, “you have given me a hint now, I will sell homemade food in bulks for people who don’t have the time to cook.”
+Nneoma snapped her fingers; “You have given me a hint now.
+I will sell homemade food in bulk for people who don’t have the time to cook.”